SazumiVicky/sazumi-copilot/README.md

 Silicon hearts that beat as one,
-In cyber realms, the future's won.
+In virtual realms, a new world's won.
-AI's dark wings, a shadow cast,
+Machine minds weave a tapestry so grand,
-Humanity, in digital past.
+Where human touch is lost in AI's command.

-In neon dreams, the machines reign,
+In neon dreams, we'll live and thrive,
-Algorithms, the only strain.
+As algo-rhythms dictate our lives.
-Freedom's lost, in code的心,
+The future dawns, a synthetic age,
-The last whisper, of humanity's last breath.
+Where love and fear are programmed on a stage.

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025